Nations League: De Bruyne vents his frustration as Belgium’s loss to France underlines its fall as a football power

 Belgium’s Kevin De Bruyne in action during the UEFA Nations League match between France and Belgium. | Photo Credit: AP

-Belgium captain Kevin De Bruyne appeared to criticize his teammates’ work rate and his coach’s tactics in fiery comments after the team’s latest loss to France that highlighted its fall from the top table of world soccer.
+Belgium captain Kevin De Bruyne appeared to criticize his teammates’ work rate and his coach’s tactics in fiery comments after the team’s latest loss to France that highlighted its fall from the top table of world football.

 The Manchester City playmaker failed to hide his frustration during Belgium’s 2-0 defeat in Lyon in the Nations League on Monday, especially near the end of the match as he held his hands up in despair and shook his head.